 Financial Analysts Journal Third Quarter 2017

-This In Practice piece gives a practitioner’s perspective on the article “Stick to the Fundamentals and Discover Your Peers,” by Jens Overgaard Knudsen, Simon Kold, and Thomas Plenborg, published in the Third Quarter 2017 issue of the Financial Analysts Journal.
+This In Practice piece gives a practitioner’s perspective on the article “The Long-Run Drivers of Stock Returns: Total Payouts and the Real Economy,” by Philip U. Straehl and Roger G. Ibbotson, published in the Third Quarter 2017 issue of the Financial Analysts Journal.

 What’s the Investment Issue?